Meet Our Board of Trustees

 Willie F. Bailey, Sr.

-Mr. Bailey’s has earned numerous prestigious community service awards; Leadership Fairfax, Kate Hanley Community Service Award; City of Alexandria Living Legend Award; Heroism and Community Service Award, Firehouse Magazine; Kappa Alpha Psi Inc., Community Service Award; Rotary Club of Tyson Corner Citizen of the Year Award and the Northern Virginia NAACP Community Service Award to name a few.
+Willie Bailey is an Alexandria City Councilman, the Battalion Chief of Public Affairs and Community Outreach with the Fairfax County Fire and Rescue Department and a 21 year Army Veteran.
+He is the founder of Firefighters and Friends to the Rescue, a non-profit organization serving underprivileged children in the Washington DC Metropolitan area.
+He serves on the Board of Directors for the Good Shepherd Housing.
+He has earned numerous service awards; Leadership Fairfax, Kate Hanley Community Service Award; City of Alexandria Living Legend Award; Heroism and Community Service Award, Firehouse Magazine; Kappa Alpha Psi Inc., Service Award; Rotary Club of Tyson Corner Citizen of the Year Award and the Northern Virginia NAACP Community Service Award.

 Mrs. J. Maxwell "Betty" Moran - EMERITUS